Every mother wants to wrap their child up in cotton wool until they are bigger to keep them safe, but you have to let them grow and experience.

 If my 2 want to roll in the mud, then I will help to bath them afterwards.

-If they want to try a jump on a small ramp with their bikes, then I will clean the cuts and grazes when they slide off.
+If they want to try a jump on a

 And if they want to do something that ends up with them breaking something, I maybe won’t stand around and watch them partake of it, but I will escort them to the emergency room to get them patched up / stitched up or plastered up afterwards.